apache/cordova-plugin-contacts/README.md

 ### Windows Quirks

-Any contacts returned from `find` and `pickContact` methods are readonly, so your application cannot modify them.
+**Prior to Windows 10:** Any contacts returned from `find` and `pickContact` methods are readonly, so your application cannot modify them.
 `find` method available only on Windows Phone 8.1 devices.

+**Windows 10 and above:** Contacts may be saved and will be saved to app-local contacts storage.
+Contacts may also be deleted.

 ### Windows 8 Quirks